-- R2.
-Each Generator Owner that has generator voltage protective relaying3 activated to trip its applicable generating unit(s) shall set its protective relaying such that the generator voltage protective relaying does not trip the applicable generating unit(s) as a result of a voltage excursion (at the point of interconnection5) caused by an event on the transmission system external to the generating plant that remains within the "no trip zone" of PRC-024 Attachment 2.6 If the Transmission Planner allows less stringent voltage relay settings than those required to meet PRC-024 Attachment 2, then the Generator Owner shall set its protective relaying within the voltage recovery characteristics of a location-specific Transmission Planner's study.
-Requirement R2 is subject to the following exceptions: [Violation Risk Factor: Medium] [Time Horizon: Long-term Planning] - Generating unit(s) may trip in accordance with a Special Protection System (SPS) or Remedial Action Scheme (RAS). - Generating unit(s) may trip if clearing a system fault necessitates disconnecting (a) generating unit(s). - Generating unit(s) may trip by action of protective functions (such as out-of-step functions or loss-of-field functions) that operate due to an impending or actual loss of synchronism or, for asynchronous generating units, due to instability in power conversion control equipment. - Generating unit(s) may trip within a portion of the "no trip zone" of PRC-024 Attachment 2 for documented and communicated regulatory or equipment limitations in accordance with Requirement R3.
+voltage excursion (at the point of interconnection3) caused by an event on the transmission system external to the generating plant that remains within the "no trip zone" of PRC-024 Attachment 2.4 If the Transmission Planner allows less stringent voltage relay settings than those required to meet PRC-024 Attachment 2, then the Generator Owner shall set its protective relaying within the voltage recovery characteristics of a location-specific Transmission Planner's study.
+Requirement R2 is subject to the following exceptions: [Violation Risk Factor: Medium] [Time Horizon: Long-term Planning]

-5 For the purposes of this standard, point of interconnection means the transmission (high voltage) side of the generator step-up or collector transformer.

-6 For voltage protective relays associated with dispersed power producing resources identified through Inclusion I4 of the Bulk Electric System definition, this requirement applies to voltage protective relays applied on the individual generating unit of the dispersed power producing resources, as well as voltage protective relays applied on equipment from the individual generating unit of the dispersed power producing resource up to the point of interconnection.

-- R3.
-Each Generator Owner shall document each known regulatory or equipment limitation7 that prevents an applicable generating unit with generator frequency or voltage protective relays from meeting the relay setting criteria in Requirements R1 or R2 including (but not limited to) study results, experience from an actual event, or manufacturer's advice.
+- Generating unit(s) may trip in accordance with a Special Protection System (SPS) or Remedial Action Scheme (RAS). - Generating unit(s) may trip if clearing a system fault necessitates disconnecting (a) generating unit(s). - Generating unit(s) may trip by action of protective functions (such as out-of-step functions or loss-of-field functions) that operate due to an impending or actual loss of synchronism or, for asynchronous generating units, due to instability in power conversion control equipment. - Generating unit(s) may trip within a portion of the "no trip zone" of PRC-024 Attachment 2 for documented and communicated regulatory or equipment limitations in accordance with Requirement R3. - R3.
+Each Generator Owner shall document each known regulatory or equipment limitation5 that prevents an applicable generating unit with generator frequency or voltage protective relays from meeting the relay setting criteria in Requirements R1 or R2 including (but not limited to) study results, experience from an actual event, or manufacturer's advice.
 [Violation Risk Factor: Lower] [Time Horizon: Long-term Planning] - 3.1.
-The Generator Owner shall communicate the documented regulatory or equipment limitation, or the removal of a previously documented regulatory or equipment limitation, to its Planning Coordinator and Transmission Planner within 30 calendar days of any of the following: - Identification of a regulatory or equipment limitation. - Repair of the equipment causing the limitation that removes the limitation. - Replacement of the equipment causing the limitation with equipment that removes the limitation. - Creation or adjustment of an equipment limitation caused by consumption of the cumulative turbine life-time frequency excursion allowance. - R4.
+The Generator Owner shall communicate the documented regulatory or equipment limitation, or the removal of a previously documented regulatory or equipment limitation, to its Planning Coordinator and Transmission Planner within 30 calendar days of any of the following: - Identification of a regulatory or equipment limitation. - Repair of the equipment causing the limitation that removes the limitation. - Replacement of the equipment causing the limitation with equipment that removes the limitation.

+3 For the purposes of this standard, point of interconnection means the transmission (high voltage) side of the generator step-up or collector transformer.

+4 For voltage protective relays associated with dispersed power producing resources identified through Inclusion I4 of the Bulk Electric System definition, this requirement applies to voltage protective relays applied on the individual generating unit of the dispersed power producing resources, as well as voltage protective relays applied on equipment from the individual generating unit of the dispersed power producing resource up to the point of interconnection.

+5 Excludes limitations that are caused by the setting capability of the generator frequency and voltage protective relays themselves but does not exclude limitations originating in the equipment that they protect.

+- Creation or adjustment of an equipment limitation caused by consumption of the cumulative turbine life-time frequency excursion allowance. - R4.
 Each Generator Owner shall provide its applicable generator protection trip settings associated with Requirements R1 and R2 to the Planning Coordinator or Transmission Planner that models the associated unit within 60 calendar days of receipt of a written request for the data and within 60 calendar days of any change to those previously requested trip settings unless directed by the requesting Planning Coordinator or Transmission Planner that the reporting of relay setting changes is not required.
 [Violation Risk Factor: Lower] [Time Horizon: Operations Planning]